JonDouglas/JonDouglas/README.md

 I’ve made it my goal to demystify the path to building a sustainable, profitable, and passionate career in the software industry.

+I even went as far as writing a 200+ page book on the topic that you can [download for free](https://jondouglas.dev/free-book).

 Here you will learn how to hack your habits, learning, focus, leadership, and body.

 Each week I share big ideas that will take you from good to great.
 It all starts with a mindset shift of knowing you are capable of greatness.